 All businesses with employees (even a single part-time employee) are required to carry workers’ compensation insurance coverage to cover medical costs if employees are injured on the job.
 Worker’s Compensation Insurance is administered through the Missouri Department of Labor.

 Missouri businesses must display Federal and State of Missouri labor law posters where they can be easily viewed by employees.
-These posters inform employees of their rights and employer responsibilities under labor laws.
+These posters inform employees of their rights and employer responsibilities under labor laws, such as federal minimum wage, anti-discrimination laws, and workers’ compensation rights.

 Missouri labor law posters can be individually printed from the Missouri Department of Labor’s website.